 - Hence it is advised to avoid eating, drinking or even cooking during an eclipse.

-- The sun rays kill all the harmful bacteria and germs, which otherwise might prove dangerous for humans.
+- The sun’s rays kill all the harmful bacteria and germs, which otherwise might be dangerous to humans.

 - Hence proven this has a scientific logic.

 Most people throw away all the food items prepared before the eclipse.
 This is just to avoid any kind of contamination or damage that the increased bacteria and microbes might have on food during an eclipse.